University of Technology Sydney

 Teaching and learning strategies

-The subject involves weekly sessions including a zoom lectures/presentations and a 2 hour 30 minute design studio.
+The subject involves weekly sessions including lectures/presentations and a 2 hour design studio.
 The subject is facilitated through a combination of lectures, design studio and student presentations.
 Lectures promote theoretical inquiry and observation of case studies and pre-empt design studio.
 They provide forums for explanation and contextualisation of briefs.
-Zoom sessions incorporate a range of teaching and learning strategies including lectures and presentations, critique, group work and student presentations.
+Studiol sessions incorporate a range of teaching and learning strategies including lectures and presentations, critique, group work and student presentations.
 These are complemented by independent student studio work, research, reading and reflection on studio based work.

-Regular collaborative feedback and critique sessions are integrated into weekly zoom design studios that support Task 1 and Task 2.
-Informal feedback will be given to students weekly in the zoom sessions by the Design Tutor which will help students progress within the subject.
+Regular collaborative feedback and critique sessions are integrated into weekly design studios that support Task 1 and Task 2.
+Informal feedback will be given to students bi-weekly by the Design Tutor which will help students progress within the subject.
 Lecture and studio activities include: note taking, reflective writing, undertaking readings, visual and conceptual research, web research and iterative design work in the form of 2D and 3D visual and material based exploration.
-Students will record iterative design development process in an A4 journal to document their work process, visual and written research and design development in Task 1, 2 and 3.
-This will be available to screen share in zoom sessions each week.
-Assessment Items are due throughout the semester and will be submitted on Canvas as well as presented via Zoom Studio.
-The rationale for zoom studio is to simulate discussion and crtique employed by fashion design professionals in industry practice.
+Students will record iterative design development process in an A4 journal to document their work process, visual and written research and design development in Task 1 and 2.
+This journal is educational context upon which feedback is based.
+Assessment Items are due throughout the semester and will be submitted on Canvas as well as presented in class.
+The rationale for studio to simulate discussion and crtique employed by fashion design professionals in industry practice.
 Please note Weekly program content is subject to change.

 There are a number of online resources used to support the learning objectives of this subject.
 A detailed overview of the pedagogy and associated tasks and assessment items are included in the subject documents.
 There is also an essential and recommended reading list.
 The readings Assessment Task 1 & 2 as well as complement the lectures and studio sessions.

-Feedback is provided weekly by the design studio teacher in response to student's iterative design development work.
+Feedback is provided bi-weekly by the design studio teacher in response to student's iterative design development work.
 It is the student's responsibility to record and to respond this verbal feedback given during feedback sessions, which will assist how iterative development is accessed and assessed.
-Students are also expected to provide critical feedback on each others work in zoom sessions via the chat tool.
-These are to be recorded and integrated into projects interative development.
+Feedback can only be delivered on teh basis of work in the hard copy journal.
+Students are also expected to provide critical feedback on each others work in class sessions.
+Feedback is to be recorded and integrated into projects interative development.

-Assessment feedback is provided via RE:View.
+Assessment feedback is provided via Canvas.
 Students are notified via email once feedback and assessment has been completed and is available via Re:View.

 Content (topics)